open-meteo/open-meteo/docs/getting-started.md

 Open-Meteo has 3 components:
 - HTTP server for APIs and simple web-interfaces
 - Download commands for weather datasets
-- File-based database to store all downloaded datasets
+- File-based database to store all downloaded datasets.
+Literally just the `./data` directory

 The HTTP server and download commands are developed using the Vapor Swift framework and compile to a single binary `openmeteo-api`.